pritammondal9674/Portfolio/README.md

 # Portfolio
-this repo is not devloped by me.In have only changed contents and some styling in HTML and CSS.
+this repo is not devloped by me.I have only changed contents and some styling in HTML and CSS.
 And this repo is copied from bootstrapmade.com
 Only for demo purpose